 Wolfpack show they belong with ACC elite

-RALEIGH, N.C. -- As Scott Wood approached the free throw line with 28.8 seconds left and North Carolina State leading top-ranked Duke, Lorenzo Brown finally allowed himself to crack a smile.
+RALEIGH, N.C. -- As Scott Wood approached the free-throw line with 28.8 seconds left and North Carolina State leading top-ranked Duke, Lorenzo Brown finally allowed himself to crack a smile.

-It was the first real show of emotion from the Wolfpack point guard, and other than some chippiness by Wood earlier in the game and a flash or two by freshman Rodney Purvis, it was the first true sign of excitement and joy from NC State all day.
-And it made sense.
+It was the first real show of emotion from the Wolfpack point guard, and other than some chippiness by Wood earlier in the game and a flash or two by freshman Rodney Purvis, it was the first true sign of excitement and joy from NC State all afternoon.

-Suddenly darting through Brown's mind was the realization that the Wolfpack could beat the Blue Devils, that maybe, just maybe, he and his red-and-white clad teammates are also that good.
-Oh, and the growing swarm of students near the baseline.
+Suddenly darting through Brown's mind was the realization that the Wolfpack could beat the Blue Devils, that maybe, just maybe, Brown and his teammates are also that good.

-"I saw the fans getting ready to rush the court, and I was looking and said, ‘Oh my God, it's about to get crazy in here,'" Brown said about the grin before the conclusion of NCSU's 84-76 victory before the frenzied home faithful.
+"I saw the fans getting ready to rush the court, and I was looking and said, ‘Oh my God, it's about to get crazy in here,'" said Brown about the grin before the conclusion of NCSU's 84-76 victory before the frenzied home faithful.
 "And I just started to smile.
 I didn't want to smile, but I just had to let it go."

 The Wolfpack outrebounded Duke 19-13 after the intermission, with 14 of those boards snared by senior forward Richard Howell, whom Krzyzewski called a "beast."
 Howell finished with 16 points and 18 rebounds, and his brute physicality, mature awareness and determination marked the overall mindset of the Wolfpack.
-He simply couldn't be outdone.

 "I told him after the game that was a grown man's game," NC State coach Mark Gottfried said.
 "He controlled the backboard and made his mind up he was going to get every rebound.
 We had a timeout where I challenged the rest of the guys, and I said, ‘Is anybody else going to get one?'
 And Richard said, ‘Don't worry about it, coach, I'll get ‘em all.'